port-labs/ocean/docs/framework-guides/docs/framework/features/resource-mapping.md

               url: ".html_url"
               description: ".description"
       # highlight-end
-    - kind: repository # In this instance repository is mapped again with a different filter
+    - kind: myIntegrationKind # In this instance myIntegrationKind is mapped again with a different filter
       selector:
         query: '.name == "MyRepositoryName"'
       port: